 “When you have lost your inns drown your empty selves, for you will have lost the last of England” Hilaire Belloc

-$8,795.00 (per person, double occupancy) all hotels, meals as noted, tips and gratuities including to the guide, entry fees, and all ground transportation.
-Price is based upon the exchange rate for the British pound not going over 1.40.
+$9,295.00 (per person, double occupancy) all hotels, meals as noted, tips and gratuities including to the guide, entry fees, and all ground transportation.
+Price is based upon the exchange rate for the British pound not going over 1.30.
 If a fluctuation raises the pound, the final price may go up.

 Single Supplement: $895.00.
 Should a roommate be requested and one not be available, the single supplement will be charged.

-Cost Does Not Include: Roundtrip international airfare from the USA, a separate donation as outlined below; all lunches; meals as noted; all beverages, food not on regular menus; passport fees; airport departure taxes; tips and gratuities; laundry; excess baggage charges and other items of a personal nature.
+Cost Does Not Include: Roundtrip international airfare from the USA, a separate donation as outlined below; all lunches; meals as noted; all beverages, food not on regular menus; passport fees; airport departure taxes; tips and gratuities; laundry; necessary vaccines or tests; excess baggage charges and other items of a personal nature.

 Donation Checks: As a tour company that benefits from the cultural and natural riches of our destinations, we have a policy of donating to the scientific and cultural projects and museums we visit.
 This has created a bond between Far Horizons and the academic and local communities that has helped us establish an extensive list of lecturers and contacts in each of our destinations.
 For this tour, we have designated Vindolanda Trust as the donation project, although we apologize in advance that Vindolanda does not have a US affiliation or charity in order for the donation to be tax-exempt.
 We kindly ask that you visit the trust’s website – https://vindolanda.worldsecuresystems.com/donate – and make your $150 (£110) donation in advance of your travel and email us the confirmation.
 Please fee free to contact Far Horizons with any questions.
 Please also note that the donation is non-refundable.